franciellevargas/OpCluster-PT/README.md

 4. Unzip the folders: "OntoPT.tar.xz" and "corp_xml_reli.zip";
 4. Run the algorithm.

--- Was available also a set of aspects and labeled reviews that have been used in this master's degree work.
+-- It was available also a set of aspects and labeled reviews that have been used in this master's degree work.
 However, if you need to apply this algorithm on another data, you need: (1) Download the CORP system - desktop version - (available here: https://www.inf.pucrs.br/linatural/wordpress/recursos-e-ferramentas/) and run it on the new dataset reviews.
 It will generate a set of XML files with the labeled reviews.
-This files will be used as input in the OpCluster-PT;
+This files will be used as input in the OpCluster-PT.
+Will soon be availabe the Opcluster-PT 2.0 web version.

 -- Adicional information about aspect-based sentiment analysis for Portuguese, you can read this technical report: http://conteudo.icmc.usp.br/pessoas/taspardo/ or this full thesis http://www.teses.usp.br/teses/disponiveis/55/55134/tde-31072018-170236/en.php.
 Another resources for aspect-based sentiment analysis / opinion mining (Portuguese Language) have been developed and availabled here: https://sites.google.com/icmc.usp.br/opinando/ .